puritys/chromeSecureShell/README.md

 # Options

 * meta-as-ctrl : Map the key command+v to be ctrl+v on Mac.
-* ctrl-v-paste-hacky : Force the key ctrl+v to paste content from clipboard.
+* ctrl-v-paste-hacky : Force the key ctrl+v to paste content from the clipboard.